-In recent months I’ve been touting the work of Dr. Ronald Schouten, lead author of Almost a Psychopath: Do I (or Does Someone I Know) Have a Problem with Manipulation and Lack of Empathy?
+I’ve been touting the work of Dr. Ronald Schouten, lead author of Almost a Psychopath: Do I (or Does Someone I Know) Have a Problem with Manipulation and Lack of Empathy?
 (2012).
-Ron talked about the almost psychopath at work during a recent New Workplace Institute program.
+Ron talked about the almost psychopath at work during a New Workplace Institute program.
 Here’s how NWI legal intern Kim Webster summarized his remarks:

 On average, one person in a hundred meets the clinical definition for psychopathy.
 However, [Schouten] suggested that maybe we should be more concerned about the 10 to 15 percent of the population that almost meets the definition.

 Schouten noted that most disorders are defined by sets of standardized criteria.
 For psychopathy, a 20-item scale is commonly used, measuring traits such as glibness or superficial charm, a grandiose sense of self-worth, pathological lying, manipulative behavior, lack of remorse or guilt, a shallow affect, and a lack of empathy.